The Mayor

 Photo of Councillor Andy Bailey wearing the Mayoral Chains

-Andy Bailey was elected Mayor of Witney in 2025, bringing over a decade of experience in public policy, human rights, and governmental advocacy to his role.
-He has lived in Witney for the past 12 years with his wife Hannah and their young son Aedan.
+Andy Bailey was elected Mayor of Witney in 2025, bringing over a decade of experience in the charity sector, human rights, and governmental advocacy to the role.
+He has lived in Witney for the past 12 years, with his wife Hannah and their young son, Aedan.

-Professionally, Andy is recognised as a leading expert in Freedom of Religion or Belief (FoRB).
-He has advised governments, parliamentarians, and international organisations on issues including atrocity prevention, minority rights, modern slavery , and supply chain accountability.
-His roles in Parliament have included Director of the All-Party Parliamentary Group on Genocide Prevention and Senior Parliamentary Officer for the APPG on FoRB.
-He has contributed to UK foreign policy and United Nations initiatives focused on conflict prevention, Artificial Intelligence, and human rights.
+Alongside his local work, Andy is recognised internationally as an expert on Freedom of Religion or Belief (FoRB).
+He has advised governments, parliamentarians, and international organisations on atrocity prevention, minority rights, modern slavery, and supply chain accountability.
+In Parliament, he served as Director of the All-Party Parliamentary Group on Genocide Prevention and as Senior Parliamentary Officer for the APPG on FoRB, contributing to UK foreign policy and United Nations initiatives on conflict prevention, artificial intelligence, and human rights.

-Andy studied History at the University of Leicester and has qualifications from the University of Oxford, Intrac, and Bond in advocacy strategy and project management.
+Andy studied History at the University of Leicester and holds further qualifications in advocacy strategy and project management from the University of Oxford, INTRAC, and Bond.

 The Mayor’s Charities